Introduction

 Please visit http://203.0.113.1:8000 to get started.

-Step 3 - Create a New Account on Coolify
+Step 3 - Login to Coolify dashboard

 Visit the link provided in the terminal after installing Coolify.

-Step 4 - Configure the Domain for Coolify
+Step 4 - Configure the Domain for Coolify dashboard

-After creating your account on Coolify, the first thing you need to do is set up a domain.
+After logging into your account on Coolify dashboard, the first thing you need to do is set up a domain.
 Accessing Coolify via http://203.0.113.1:8000

 (your server IP and port) is insecure because it uses HTTP